roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Service Management/Use annotations to configure SLB instances.md

       type: LoadBalancer
     ```

--   Add pods assigned with elastic network interface \(ENIs\) as the backend servers of an SLB instance
+-   Add pods that are assigned with elastic network interfaces \(ENIs\) as the backend servers of an SLB instance

-    In Terway mode, you can use the annotation `service.beta.kubernetes.io/backend-type: "eni"` to add pods assigned with ENIs as the backend servers of an SLB instance.
+    When the Terway network plug-in is used, you can use the annotation `service.beta.kubernetes.io/backend-type: "eni"` to add pods that are assigned with ENIs as the backend servers of an SLB instance.
 This improves network forwarding performance.

     ```
       apiVersion: v1